MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 - Browsing the internet while signed in to a privileged account

-You should also avoid engaging in the following risky behaviors at all costs to protect the credential security of your users:
+You should also avoid poor and risky configurations to protect the credential security of your system, such as:

 - Configuring local privileged accounts with the same credentials across all systems.